-One of the most common justifications for meat-eating that vegans encounter is, “If I wasn’t meant to eat meat, then I wouldn’t have these canine teeth!”
-It’s a knee-jerk defense that’s often made after a meat-eater has been confronted with information about animal farming cruelty, or with the fact that humans have no biological need for meat, milk or eggs.
+One of the most common justifications for eating animals that vegans encounter is, “If I wasn’t meant to eat meat, then I wouldn’t have these canine teeth!”
+It’s a knee-jerk defense that’s often made after a meat-eater has been confronted with information about the routine cruelties of animal farming, or with the fact that humans have no biological need to consume meat, milk or eggs.

-Another problem with the “canine teeth” argument is the idea that, just because we have a physical attribute that enables us to do something harmful, we are morally justified to perform that activity whenever we want.
-Humans are physically capable of inflicting all kinds of violence, but our capacity to harm others has nothing to do with whether or not we are right to harm others.
+Another problem with the “canine teeth” argument is the idea that, just because we have a physical attribute that enables us to do something harmful, we are morally justified to perform that activity unnecessarily and whenever we want.
+Humans are physically capable of inflicting all kinds of violence (“If I wasn’t meant to beat people up, I wouldn’t have these big fists!), but our capacity to harm others has nothing to do with whether or not we are right to harm others.
 Indeed, most people would say it is wrong to cause harm when you can just as easily avoid doing so.
-And we can easily (and drastically) reduce the harm and death we cause to other animals simply by making different choices at the grocery store.
+And we can easily (and drastically) reduce the needless harm and suffering we cause to other animals simply by making different choices at the grocery store.

-Scroll down for more good reasons why our canine teeth don’t make us meat-eaters, and check out our gallery of surprising images of some stunningly fang-tastic herbivores.
+Scroll down for more compelling reasons why our canine teeth don’t make us meat-eaters, and check out these surprising images of some stunningly fang-tastic herbivores.

 Reason #1 Your Canine Teeth Don’t Make You A Meat-Eater: The Hippo